 The increase in T. novaezelandiae catch has predominantly occurred within the Bay of Plenty fishery area.
-There has been a small decrease in the length of fish caught from the fishery since 2006/07-2008/09, although it is unknown whether the decline in fish size is attributable to an increase in fishing mortality rates, changes in fishing operation or variation in annual recruitment.
-Age composition data are available for the T. novaezelandiae catch from 2006/07-2008/09, but age based sampling was discontinued due to the relatively high inter-annual variability in the age compositions, with the fishery targeting size classes based on market demand.
+There has been a small decrease in the length of fish caught from the fishery since 2006-07 to 2008-09, although it is unknown whether the decline in fish size is attributable to an increase in fishing mortality rates, changes in fishing operation, or variation in annual recruitment.
+Age composition data are available for the T. novaezelandiae catch from 2006-07 to 2008-09, but age-based sampling was discontinued due to the relatively high inter-annual variability in the age compositions, with the fishery targeting size classes based on market demand.